destinmoulton/tiddlybench-cli/README.md

 ## Password Storage

-tikli will ask if you want to save your password.
+During the configuration stage tikli will ask if you want to save your password.

-This may not be safe if you are using an account where the administrator is not you.
+Saving your password may not be safe if you are using an account where the administrator is not you.

 # Clipboard Usage